 Below you will find answers to common questions

-Merchandise financial planning helps retailers optimize their inventory investment by aligning it with sales forecasts and customer demand.
+Merchandise financial planning helps retailers optimise their inventory investment by aligning it with sales forecasts and customer demand.
 By accurately forecasting sales and setting inventory targets, retailers can ensure they have the right amount of stock available to meet customer needs without excessive inventory carrying costs.
 This leads to improved inventory turnover, reduced stockouts, and increased profitability.

 How does merchandise financial planning contribute to assortment planning?

 Merchandise financial planning plays a crucial role in assortment planning by considering factors such as customer preferences, market trends, and performance analysis.
-By analyzing sales data and customer insights, retailers can identify the most profitable product categories, determine the appropriate assortment sizes, and identify key product attributes that resonate with their target market.
-This helps retailers curate a well-balanced merchandise assortment that aligns with customer demand, improves sales performance, and maximizes profitability.
+By analysing sales data and customer insights, retailers can identify the most profitable product categories, determine the appropriate assortment sizes, and identify key product attributes that resonate with their target market.
+This helps retailers curate a well-balanced merchandise assortment that aligns with customer demand, improves sales performance, and maximises profitability.